gkanogiannis/fastreeR/README.md

 The calculation is performed by a Java back-end implementation, that supports multi-core CPU utilization and can be demanding in terms of memory resources.
-By default a JVM is launched with a maximum memory allocation of 512 MB.
-When this amount is not sufficient, the user needs to reserve additional memory resources, before loading the package, by updating the value of the `java.parameters` option.
-For example in order to allocate 4GB of RAM, the user needs to issue `options(java.parameters="-Xmx4g")` before `library(fastreeR)`.

-Output file will contain `n+1` lines.
+Output distances is a PHYLIP compatible file will contain `n+1` lines.
 The first line contains the number `n` of samples and number `m` of variants, separated by space.
 Each of the subsequent `n` lines contains `n+1` values, separated by space.
 The first value of each line is a sample name and the rest `n` values are the calculated distances of this sample to all the samples.
 Example output file of the distances of 3 samples calculated from 1000 variants:

 | 3 1000  |     |     |     |
 |---------|-----|-----|-----|